NorianGuernine/Weather-Satellite/README.md

 # What is the project weather satellite ?

-It is a tool allowing to automate in a simple way the recovery of satellite images.
+This is a tool that automates image retrieval that weather satellites send by radio.

+The goal of this project is to help radio amateurs who are just starting out to collect satellite images.

 **Example of images retrieved :**